telerik/winforms-docs/treeview/context-menus/modifying-the-default-context-menu.md

 ## Example: Removing items depending on nodes' Level and DataBoundItem

 Let's assume that we have a RadTreeView bound to a DataTable of Files and Folders.
-This data-table has ID, Name, IsSystemItem and ParendID fields.
-The records in this table refer to each other by the ID-ParentID relation.
-The nodes of RadTreeView will show the Name of the records.
+This data-table has `ID`, `Name`, `IsSystemItem` and `ParendID` fields.
+The records in this table refer to each other by the `ID-ParentID` relation.
+The nodes of RadTreeView will show the __Name__ of the records.

-Let's now assume that we want to hide the *Delete* menu item for nodes of those records that have their IsSystemItem set to true.
+Let's now assume that we want to hide the *Delete* menu item for nodes of those records that have their `IsSystemItem` set to *true*.
 Additionally, we want to hide the *New* menu item for nodes that exist at the top level of the tree.

 Here is a table of the data that we are going to pass to RadTreeView: